mika-n/NGPCarMenu/ReadMe.md

 - At first you probably don't have any car preview images under *Plugins\NGPCarMenu\preview* folder.
 Select *"Create car images"* menu command to generate new preview images.
 Sit down and wait while the plugin creates new preview images from all installed car models.
 - Use the "Create car images" command when you have installed new custom cars for RBR via RBRCIT or EasyRBR tool.
 - Now you are ready to race!
 Go to *"Quick Rally/Multiplayer/Season"* in-game menu and verify that you can see the new information and car preview images in *"Select Car"* menu.
-- If you use RBRTM online tournament plugin then enable RBRTM_Integration option.
+- If you use RBRTM online tournament plugin then enable RBRTM_Integration option (enabled by default).
 If the car preview image is drawn at wrong location in RBRTM menus then check resolution specific RBRTM_CarPictureRect option in NGPCarMenu.ini file.
 Set correct rectangle coordinates where the car preview image should be dran (pro tip.
 Take fullscreen screenshot and use Paint app to see the correct coordinates of the bottom left "empty rectangle area" in Shakedown menu).
+- If you use RBR_RX BTB tracks plugin then enable RBRRX_Integration option (enabled by default).
+If the map preview image is drawn at wrong location in RBR_RX menus then check RBRRX_MapPictureRect INI option.
+See Plugins\NGPCarMenu\preview\maps\ folder for a sample BTB map preview image file.

 The NGPCarMenu.ini file has various screen resolution specific options.
 There are default values for the most common resolutions, but if the resolution you use is not there the plugin adds it there automatically with default values.
 Refer to NGPCarMenu.ini.sample for more information about new options.